All About Olive Wood

 Video: Caring for Olive Trees in the UK:

 If you choose to grow your olive tree in a pot, make sure that the soil is draining well.
 The soil should also be well-amended with compost, and you can add enough water to keep the soil moist.
 Olive trees grow best in Mediterranean-style climates, so you will need to plant your olive tree near a sunny spot, but not in direct sunlight.
-Growing olive trees in pots is also a good option if you don’t have access to soil.
+Growing olive trees in pots is also a suitable option if you don’t have access to soil.

 Endangered Species Protections